rand0451/rand0451/README.md

-# ello — I'm Genious 👋✨
+# Hello — I'm Genious 👋✨

 I'm a creative software engineer who builds delightful, high-performance web applications and developer tools.
 I love turning fuzzy ideas into polished products, and I combine pragmatism with a designer's eye to craft code that humans enjoy using.